Skip to content Skip to footer

-Crystals and Contrasts on the Summit of Mount Roraima
+Crystals and Contrasts: The Surreal Summit of Mount Roraima

 Explore the surreal summit of Mount Roraima, where crystal-strewn valleys, ancient rock formations, and thriving sheltered valleys reveal a world of geological and ecological contrasts.